Living in Greece as an expat

 With its shimmering beaches, endless sunny days, rich cultural traditions and ancient historical sites, it's no surprise that moving to Greece is an appealing prospect for many.

 The Greek cities that attract the most expats are Athens and Thessaloniki.
-Thessaloniki is well known for its high-tech industries and hosts the Thessaloniki Technology Park as well as the Thessaloniki Science Center and Museum.
+Thessaloniki is well known for its high-tech industries and hosts the Thessaloniki Technology Park as well as the Thessaloniki Science Centre and Museum.
 While perhaps not as multicultural as Athens, it is still home to a large expat population.

 Athens, known as 'the City of the Gods', is the birthplace of democracy where the monuments of Ancient Greece continue to dominate the city.
 It is also Greece’s financial capital and houses the headquarters of many of the multinational companies operating in the country.